Tips for Applying to the PhD Program

 However, a website description of faculty interests is not a sufficient basis on which to judge whether the department is a good place for you.
 Read the work of the faculty members with whom you think you may be interested in working.
 Only after you have read someone’s published work can you get a sense of their particular approach to issues, and only after such reading should you seek a meeting to discuss your possible study in our department.
 Bear in mind that if your application’s statement of purpose quotes only the stock phrases of the website, or identifies faculty only on the basis of thematic focus, the review committee will have no basis on which to judge whether you really know why you are applying.

-Do not ask faculty to send you their work; go to a library and make an effort to locate materials of interest to you.
-However, having done so, you may want to contact via email faculty with whom you would especially like to work.
+Do not ask faculty to send you their work; make an effort to locate materials of interest to you.
+If texts are not available through your library, you will find that many faculty post articles on ResearchGate or Academia.edu.
+Having familiarized yourself with their work, you may want to email faculty with whom you would especially like to work.
 Please understand that these requests for communication often come at the busiest parts of the semester for faculty and you may not receive a response.
-Please also understand that while some faculty carve out time to talk with interested students about their research, others are unable to do so.
+Please also understand that while some faculty carve out time to talk with interested students about their research, others are unable to do so, or choose not to as a matter of equity.
 Contact or meetings with faculty in advance of your application are by no means a requirement of admission to our program.
-If you decide to contact faculty in advance, please send a concise note.
-At this point, University health guidance does not permit non-students to visit classes in advance of applying.
-Students who are admitted to the department are invited to visit during a dedicated period, during which they can meet other students and attend representative events.
-If you plan to come to campus before then, please give the department sufficient notice and make sure that you arrange appointments with the individual faculty members in advance.

 What is true for Columbia is true for many programs.
 Never commit yourself to a department on the basis of only one faculty member’s work.
 Our program is committee-based, with students working closely with three individuals in addition to others with whom they take courses.
 With this in mind, look for breadth of coverage of the various areas and methodological and theoretical issues that inform your intended research.